ubco-cmps/phys111_course/getting-started/pre_term.md

     :color: primary
     :name: missing-class-start

 I understand this is probably a really stressful experience, and there are all sorts of issues with travel delays and visa problems, not to mention the fact that the pandemic is still around.
-It's definitely not your fault.

 I'll do my best to make sure the class is setup so that if some students aren't able to be in class within the first few days can still catch up and not be disadvantaged.
 ```